norton120/pirate_baby/content/posts/complete_cd_with_aws_codepipeline_ecs_and_cloudflare.md

 You can also check ECR and see that the same image tag was created.

 9. Launching ECS
 Now we can set up our runtime.
 Create a new cluster with defaults, named something logical like `bash-dog`.
-Let this do its thing
+Let this chug, don't touch anything until the cluster is up and running.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE0MDY4MjcwOTgsLTE4MTk1MDQ5MzUsLT
+eyJoaXN0b3J5IjpbMTI5MzI2NjEzMywtMTgxOTUwNDkzNSwtND
-Q2MDQzOTk3MSwtMzA4NjI5ODI4LC0xNjI3NTgxNjYsNjE1ODg5
+YwNDM5OTcxLC0zMDg2Mjk4MjgsLTE2Mjc1ODE2Niw2MTU4ODk2
-NjcwLC0zNjUzODU4MjcsLTE2NTI3OTY2ODcsLTkwOTAxNDI2My
+NzAsLTM2NTM4NTgyNywtMTY1Mjc5NjY4NywtOTA5MDE0MjYzLC
-wtOTE2NDg2MDcxLDE3MDQ0MzcyMjcsMjgwMDM3OTU1LC0xMzcx
+05MTY0ODYwNzEsMTcwNDQzNzIyNywyODAwMzc5NTUsLTEzNzE2
-NjE3NTU0LC0xNTU1NzUzMDkyLC0xMTQ1Njc2ODMsMTU5NzI4Nz
+MTc1NTQsLTE1NTU3NTMwOTIsLTExNDU2NzY4MywxNTk3Mjg3Nz
-c4MywyMDA3NjA4ODQzLC04NTAxOTEwMTldfQ==
+gzLDIwMDc2MDg4NDMsLTg1MDE5MTAxOV19
 -->